Switzerland in HORIZON 2020

-Researchers and research groups with Swiss host institutes can participate in all calls under Pillar 1 i.e. European Research Council, Future and Emerging Technologies, Marie Skłodowska Curie Actions and research infrastructures as well as in actions under the specific objective “Spreading excellence and widening participation”.
+Researchers and research groups with Swiss host institutes can participate in all calls under Pillar 1 i.e. European Research Council, Future and Emerging Technologies, Marie Skłodowska Curie Actions and research infrastructures as well as in actions under the specific objective “Spreading excellence and widening participation” until the end of 2016.
 See Overview above.

 Pillars 2 & 3 – Industrial Leadership & Societal Challenges